awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 In this step, you create a remote code repository in AWS CodeCommit by using the AWS CodeCommit console\.

-If you already have an AWS CodeCommit repository, skip ahead to [Step 3: Connect Your Environment to the Remote Repository](#sample-codecommit-connect-repo)\.
+If you already have a AWS CodeCommit repository, skip ahead to [Step 3: Connect Your Environment to the Remote Repository](#sample-codecommit-connect-repo)\.

 You can complete this step using the [AWS Management Console](#sample-codecommit-create-repo-console) or the [AWS Command Line Interface \(AWS CLI\)](#sample-codecommit-create-repo-cli)\.